 On behalf of the team, Jakob

-#2 Updated by Konstantin Käppner about 4 years ago
+#2 Updated by Konstantin Käppner over 4 years ago

 many thanks for the swift response.
 As I said, I think it would be an easier solution if I could obtain access to earlier versions of the SN 6033 (British Household Panel Survey, Waves 1-18, 1991-2009: Conditional Access, Westminster Parliamentary Constituencies) dataset.
 I already have access to the current version (released 23 January 2014) coding 2010 constituencies and it does not match the description of the dataset in the accompanying user guide, which is dated November 2008 and corresponds to the version of the dataset first deposited in 2009 (coding 1995-2005 consituencies).
 This earlier version coding 1995-2005 constituencies would do very nicely for me.
 Would that be a possiblity?

-#3 Updated by Redmine Admin about 4 years ago
+#3 Updated by Redmine Admin over 4 years ago